hug-sch/vse-docs/video_editing/edit/montage/transform.rst

 Trim
 ----

 Trimming is changing the duration of a strip by altering the In and Out point.
 In figure 1, the original strip of channel 2 starts at frame 1 and has a duration of 11138 frames.
 It is duplicated to channel 3 and trimmed.
 The new In point is at frame 2226 (1 + Strip Offset Start) and the new Out point at frame 7665 (Duration - Strip Offset End).
-As already discussed in the section on the :ref:`Time panel <time-panel>` or the :doc:`Split operation  <splitting>` trimming and splitting is done with the use of the Strip Offset fields.
+As already discussed in the section on the :ref:`Time panel <time-panel>` or the :doc:`Split operation  </video_editing/edit/montage/striptypes/movie>` trimming and splitting is done with the use of the Strip Offset fields.

 .. figure:: /images/video_editing_edit_montage_trimming.png
    :alt: Example of trimming